stfc-sciml/sciml-workshop/README.md

 * At the **start** of the session make sure you are running a GPU.
 NB - if yo ugo back and change this the notebook will have to restart.
     * Runtime -> Runtime Type -> Hardware Accelerator = GPU
 * If you wish to keep a copy with saved changes:

+## Save the notebook
+Once you have edited a notebook, you may want to save your own copy.
+There are two options:
+* Download it to your computer:
+   * File -> Download .ipynb
+* Save it to your Google Drive:
+   * File -> Save a copy in Drive